 For pets that weigh over 40 pounds, we may ask for your assistance to move them after they have passed away.
 If you are unable to do so, please do not feel bad.
 Please let us know if you will need assistance before your appointment so that we may make prior arrangements.

-• There may be an additional $25-100 charge for extended travel outside of the Granbury area.
+• There will be an additional charge of $25-100 for travel outside of the city limits of Granbury.

 • Holidays include: Memorial Day, July 4, Labor Day, Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve, and New Year’s Day